vividos/RemotePhotoTool/LuaScripting.md

 When there are no handler registered anymore, the scheduler stops running again.

+### Sandboxing ###

+In order to securely run Lua scripts on your computer, the RemotePhotoTool provides almost all of the built-in Lua libraries described in the Lua manual.
+Some of the libraries are not loaded, or some functions of libraries are not available, though.
+This way no Lua script, either written by yourself or downloaded from somewhere else can modify and compromise your computer.
+Note that Lua scripts may still be able to damage your camera, so always check twice before running a script.

+The following Lua libraries are available when running under RemotePhotoTool, RemoteScriptingEditor or RemotePhotoToolCmdline:

+- Basic library (with restrictions, see below)
+- Coroutine library
+- String library
+- UTF8 library
+- Table library
+- Math library
+- OS library (with restrictions, see below)

+The following restrictions are made to the mentioned libraries.
+The Basic library is missing the following functions:

+- dofile
+- load
+- loadfile

+The OS library is missing the following functions:

+- os.execute
+- os.exit
+- os.getenv
+- os.remove
+- os.rename
+- os.tmpname

+The following Lua libraries are not available:

+- Package library
+- IO library
+- Debug library

 ### Camera interface ###

 The camera interface is provided as several additional tables and functions